Post45 Data Collective

 Several signs, however, point toward this situation changing.
 Conroy (2023) has shown that the gender gap among Wikidata entries for authors of French literature has closed over time, especially among writers born in the 1970s and after.
 Steinsson (2023) has detailed how institutional changes among Wikipedia’s community of editors have led, over time, to a platform that has become a notably successful and “proactive debunker, fact-checker and identifier of fringe discourse.”

 As a resource for studying narrative works, Wikipedia is particularly strong when it comes to speculative fiction, given that works of genre fiction like SF, fantasy, and detective fiction are represented on Wikipedia just as prominently as canonized works of literature (Wojcik et al, 2023).
 Restricting our project to the information provided by Wikipedia lends a particular unity and authorship to the dataset.
 It also means that the future dates we found were at least in principle vetted by a community of editors.
 We chose this systematic approach rather than randomly incorporating individual works and whatever miscellaneous fictional chronologies we were able to find.
 (For suggestions on how this dataset might be expanded through other sources like IMDb and Fandom pages, see the Reuse Potential section, below.)
 But this restriction also necessarily reflects the selection bias of predominantly male, predominantly white Wikipedia editors and that fact needs to be taken into account by anyone working with this data.
 It also means that relevant works are not included if they do not have entries on Wikipedia or Wikidata.
-(This is the case for Upton Sinclair’s The Millennium: A Comedy of the Year 2000 [1924]).
+(Though they belong in this dataset, Wikipedia has no entries for Upton Sinclair’s The Millennium: A Comedy of the Year 2000 [1924], Robin Sloan’s Moonbound (2024, set 13777), or Ruthanna Emrys’s remarkable A Half-Built Garden (2022, set 2083).
 The Time Horizons of Futuristic Fiction dataset is thus intended to offer a reasonably authoritative but not exhaustive portrait of the future in fiction.

 Collection & Creation